Academic Catalog

 ECON 202 - Economic Growth and Environmental Sustainability (4 Credit Hours)

-Economic growth is traditionally perceived as the solution to the socio-economic ills of poverty, unemployment and more generally underdevelopment.
+Economic growth is traditionally perceived as the solution to the socioeconomic ills of poverty, unemployment, and more generally underdevelopment.
 However, economic growth is also accompanied by increased pressure on and, over time, deterioration of the natural environment.
 The objective of this course is to explore the relationship between economic growth and the natural environment.
-While the concept of economic growth occupies a central place in economic policy-making, we will discuss whether economic growth is compatible with the sustainable-development worldview adopted by the UN and many other global and local economic actors.
-Sustainable development emphasizes the need to embark upon a development path that not only takes into account the environmental, social and economic needs of the present generation, but also those of future ones.
+While economic growth occupies a central place in economic policy-making, we will discuss whether economic growth is compatible with the sustainable development worldview adopted by the UN and many other global and local economic actors.
+Sustainable development emphasizes the need to embark upon a development path that considers the environmental, social, and economic needs of the present generation and those of future generations.

 Prerequisite(s): ECON 101 and ECON 102.